-- Surface Water Ambient Monitoring Program (SWAMP) is statewide program managed by the State Water Resources Control Board which maintains regional and state datasets and uses indicators and metrics to monitor water quality and aquatic systems (macroinvertebrates, algae, fish); - Forest Inventory Assessment (FIA) is a nationwide dataset collected by the US Forest Service to systematically compile information based on a broadly deployed set of indicators to assess forest condition, status and trends, assist in forest health assessments, and project how forests are likely to appear decades into the future, among other studies; - Fire and Resource Assessment Program (FRAP) operated by CAL FIRE, focuses on analyzing the conditions of California's forests and rangelands at the state level, monitoring their extent, and identifying alternative management and policy guidelines.
-The program produces periodic assessments of the forests and rangelands of California; - U.S. Historical Climatology Network (USHCN) data are collected by the National Centers for Environmental Information from a nationwide network of weather stations and are used to quantify national- and regional-scale temperature changes in the contiguous United States; and - California Natural Diversity Database (CNDDB), maintained by the California Department of Fish and Wildlife, is an inventory of the status and locations of rare plants and animals in California which can be used to infer biodiversity/species richness for further assessment. - Vegetation Classification and Mapping Program (VegCAMP) operated by the California Department of Fish and Wildlife develops and maintains California's version of the National Vegetation Classification System through assessment and mapping projects in high-priority conservation and management areas, and through working continuously on best management practices for field assessment, classification of vegetation data, finescale vegetation mapping, and archiving of vegetation data.

-• California Air Resources Board Natural and Working Lands Inventory is a statewide program that quantifies the carbon within all terrestrial vegetative biomass spatially and temporally, based on ground-based inventories, remote sensing data and allometric equations.
+monitoring their extent, and identifying alternative management and policy guidelines.
+The program produces periodic assessments of the forests and rangelands of California;

+- U.S. Historical Climatology Network (USHCN) data are collected by the National Centers for Environmental Information from a nationwide network of weather stations and are used to quantify national- and regional-scale temperature changes in the contiguous United States; and - California Natural Diversity Database (CNDDB), maintained by the California Department of Fish and Wildlife (CDFW), is an inventory of the status and locations of rare plants and animals in California which can be used to infer biodiversity/species richness for further assessment. - Eco-regional Biodiversity Monitoring (EBM) project is CDFW's long-term, large-scale monitoring program to inventory, monitor, and assess priority species and natural communities with the goal to identify species and habitats of greatest conservation need, and produce scientifically sound and quantitative data that can be used to inform land and wildlife management decisions. - Vegetation Classification and Mapping Program (VegCAMP) operated by the California Department of Fish and Wildlife develops and maintains California's version of the National Vegetation Classification System through assessment and mapping projects in high-priority conservation and management areas, and through working continuously on best management practices for field assessment, classification of vegetation data, finescale vegetation mapping, and archiving of vegetation data. - California Air Resources Board Natural and Working Lands Inventory is a statewide program that quantifies the carbon within all terrestrial vegetative biomass spatially and temporally, based on ground-based inventories, remote sensing data and allometric equations.

-Utilizing and building upon information collected by existing monitoring programs, such as those listed above, the TRFR Program aims to develop a statewide timberland ecosystem EPM monitoring and assessment program to understand resource-management linkages within and across regional units such as watersheds to better understand the ecosystem outcomes of forest management activities and programs (Fig. 2).
+Utilizing and building upon information collected by existing monitoring programs and researchers and scientists, including those listed above, the TRFR Program aims to develop a statewide timberland ecosystem EPM monitoring and assessment program to understand resource-management linkages within and across regional units such as watersheds to better understand the ecosystem outcomes of forest management activities and programs (Fig. 2).

 Ecological monitoring data are collected by private landowners, nongovernmental organizations, and government agencies to meet requirements for a variety of regulatory programs and to manage particular ecological resources.
 This EPM program proposes to bring these data together, and supplement or complement them with other datasets, as needed.
 Next, program implementers will apply an assessment method or methods, and report findings in a format affording insight into the efficacy of forest management activities and regulatory programs at the regional scale.
 A well-defined monitoring and assessment program with a statistically rigorous sample design will help decision makers and the public prioritize management activities and investments (Fig. 3).